mattb20/website/README.md

 tags, this allows Bower to keep track of our code.

 Make sure that when releasing a new version of the site that you want bower to pick up you run `rake publish:bower` with the new version number to ensure that the **bower.json** file has the correct version

+# Segment.io tracking

+Look at [`tracking.js`](source/javascripts/tracking.js) to see how to enable Segment.io tracking for websites that use `makers_styles` bower package.